mbaudin47/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 where :math:`\{a_k \in \Rset\}_{k\in I_n}` are real coefficients.

-Several strategies are possible to compute the coefficients :math:`(a_k)_k` (see :ref:`response_surface` to get more details on the computation of the coefficents):
+Several strategies are possible to compute the coefficients :math:`(a_k)_k` (see :ref:`response_surface` to get more details on the computation of the coefficients):

 - The orthonormality property of the polynomial basis makes it easy to calculate the coefficients which are defined by scalar products (see :class:`~openturns.IntegrationExpansion`):